neilveil/jinie/readme.md

 createRoot(document.getElementById('root') as HTMLElement).render(<App />)
 ```

-Here's a basic example of how to use Compression Loop to compress images:
+Here's a basic example of how to use Jinie to edit images:

 ```jsx
 const Jinie = require('jinie');